Which Of The Following Is A Potential Insider Threat Indicator

 Q: What is the role of management in mitigating insider threats?

-A: Management plays a crucial role in mitigating insider threats by:
+A: Management is key here in mitigating insider threats by:

 • Creating a culture of security awareness: Leading by example and fostering a culture of responsibility and accountability.